 We help businesses and individuals make their money work.
 Inside Story reveals what we do behind the scenes to enrich the lives of our clients.

-90% income reduction created new business opportunity
+90% income reduction created a new business opportunity

 Live music has taken a pummelling during the coronavirus pandemic.
 When live performances were cancelled because of pandemic restrictions, talent agent, Jess Davis, saw a 90% drop in her income and knew she had to act.